 Two coaches followed in #55: bench coach Jeff Newman (2000) and bench coach/third base coach Tom Trebelhorn (2001-2005).

 Righthanded pitcher Mike Oquist (1993, 1994, 1995) had the honor of being the first Oriole to wear #56, and that's about all that distinguishes him.
 Second-year pitcher Esteban Yan (1997) wore the number for nine and two-thirds disastrous innings.
 Catcher Willie Morales (2000) donned #56 for a September callup, as did rookie pitcher Rick Bauer (2001).
 Lefty Kurt Birkins (2006) made his mound debut in the number, but eventually swapped it for #25.
-The current occupant is another southpaw, Brian Burres (2006-present).
+The most recent occupant was another southpaw, Brian Burres (2006-2008).
 Burres showed some promise in his first full season with the team, notching four of his six wins against playoff teams.
 Most notable was a July 28 game in which he out-dueled 300-plus game winner Roger Clemens by striking out seven Yankees in six innings.
+But the soft-tosser never consistently fooled major league hitters, and was gone from Charm City by 2009.

 Twenty-eight year old lefty Jeff Schneider (1981) got a brief taste of the big leagues as a late-season addition to the Orioles; he also broke in #57 for the team.
 He was succeeded by minor league veterans and righty pitchers John Flinn (1982); Tony Arnold (1986-1987); and former second-round draft pick Brian Sackinsky (1996).